Semiconductor industry in Taiwan: Cyber espionage and cybersecurity threats

-Talent Poaching and Industrial Policy
+Talent poaching and industrial policy

 Beyond cyber intrusion, Chinese efforts to access Taiwan's semiconductor expertise include talent recruitment campaigns.
 According to a 2024 analysis by the Taiwanese think tank Institute for National Defense and Security Research (INDSR), Chinese firms have offered engineers up to three times their local salaries, along with relocation packages and incentives, to join mainland companies.
 These campaigns often operate through shell companies or overseas research collaborations, complicating enforcement efforts.

 In response, Taiwan has expanded subsidies, tax incentives, and career development grants under its Semiconductor Industry Talent Cultivation Program, designed to retain high-skill workers and encourage university-industry collaboration domestically.
 Complementing these policy efforts, Taiwan Semiconductor Manufacturing Company (TSMC), the world's leading contract chipmaker, has launched a competitive Ph.D. scholarship program targeting top-tier engineering and science students.

 Taiwan has introduced a legislative package often referred to as its version of the "CHIPS Act" where the government offers a 25% tax credit on eligible research and development (R&D) expenditures and a 5% tax credit for capital investments in advanced manufacturing equipment.

 Beijing has denied allegations of state-directed theft and framed its industrial development as part of its Made in China 2025 strategy.

+In August 2026, Taiwan announced an investigation into 17 Chinese companies which are suspected of illegally recruiting Taiwanese workers from the semiconductor and other high-tech industries.

-Taiwanese Policy and Regional Cooperation
+Taiwanese policy and regional cooperation

 Taiwan's response to these multifaceted challenges includes policy innovation and regional engagement.
 In addition to cybersecurity reforms, the Taiwanese government has pursued greater alignment with allies through the U.S.-Taiwan Tech Trade and Investment Framework and trilateral dialogues with Japan and South Korea focused on semiconductor supply chain resilience.